raesene/eathar/README.md

 Eathar connects to a Kubernetes cluster, it works based on whatever you have your current context set to.

+## Exclude Namespaces

+If you want to exclude certain namespaces from the checks you can use the `--exclude` flag.
+For example to exclude the `kube-system` and `kube-public` namespaces you would run `eathar pss --exclude kube-system,kube-public`.

 ## Reporting

 By Default reporting is to STDOUT in text format.
 There's a couple of options for changing that